 504 plans can help kids who need more support in public school.
 The name of this kind of plan may be confusing.
 But the concept is straightforward.
 A 504 plan makes changes at school so that your child can learn.

 Some people mix up 504 plans with .
 They’re not the same.
 Special education is special instruction for kids who need more than standard teaching.
 A 504 plan, on the other hand, is about making sure the classroom fits how your child learns.

 This overview can help you understand 504 plans and lead you to more in-depth information.

 How a 504 plan can help your child

 With a 504 plan, the school will work with you to decide which accommodations your child needs.
-There’s a lot of flexibility to come up with accommodations, as long as your child needs them.
+There’s a lot of flexibility with accommodations, as long as your child needs them.

 The point of a 504 plan is not to change what your child learns.
 It’s to change how your child learns.
 Your child will be reading the same books, doing the same math, and working on the same material as other kids.
 But your child might be doing it a little differently.

-Though not as common, sometimes a 504 plan also offers services.
-A 504 plan might give your child a study skills class or some type of therapy, for example.
+Though it’s not common, sometimes a 504 plan also offers services.
+For example, a 504 plan might include a study skills class or some type of therapy for your child.

 Even though a 504 plan can help your child, you might still have concerns.

-One worry you may have is that teachers won’t follow what’s in the plan to help your child.
+One worry is that teachers won’t follow what’s in the plan to help your child.
 But the law is on your side — school staff are required to follow the plan.